How much should my mortgage be compared to my income?

 How are you supposed to pay down debt and increase your savings at the same time?
 Often it’s a struggle to even meet monthly expenses.

-But nearly everyone — at least, nearly everyone with homeownership plans — can find some economies in their household budgets.
+But nearly everyone – at least, nearly everyone with homeownership plans – can find some savings in their household budgets.
 And it’s surprising how often just a small improvement in your DTI, down payment, or credit score can make a big difference to the mortgage deal you’re offered.

 So do what you can.
 But if your financial situation isn’t perfect, don’t let that stop you.
-Mortgage programs today are flexible, and you might be surprised at what it takes to qualify.Verify your mortgage eligibility (Apr 26th, 2021)
+Mortgage loan programs today are flexible, and you might be surprised at what it takes to qualify.Verify your mortgage eligibility.
+Start here (Jan 8th, 2022)

 How to calculate your DTI